Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 May 1

-A 17-page report written by a CDC team titled “Guidance for Implementing the Opening Up America Again Framework,” is blocked from publication by the White house.
+A 17-page report written by a team titled “Guidance for Implementing the Opening Up America Again Framework,” is blocked from publication by the White house.
 This report was researched and written to help faith leaders, business owners, educators and state and local officials as they begin to reopen.
 Agency scientists were told the guidance “would never see the light of day.”
 The Trump administration has sought to put the onus on states to handle COVID-19 response.

 Iowa – Did not have a statewide stay-at-home order.
 Gov. Kim Reynolds, a Republican, loosens restrictions in 77 of the state’s 99 counties, and the remaining counties on May 15.
 Bars will reopen May 28.